 by Willow Polson

-If you’re looking for an authentic Gold Rush experience in the Yosemite area, take a trip to the historic boomtown of Coulterville, which features many structures from the early days of Mariposa County’s settlers and Native American population.
+If you’re looking for an authentic Gold Rush history experience in the Yosemite area, take a trip to the historic boomtown of Coulterville, which features many structures from the early days of Mariposa County’s settlers and Native American population.
 The entire town has been designated as a California historic district and no building does a better job at telling the story of this pioneer community than the Northern Mariposa County History Center (NMCHC).
+The Northern Mariposa County History Center provides an authentic look into California gold rush history as you’ve never seen before.
+If you are planning a visit to the area, find the details.
+Take a look at our video below to see and hear what the Northern Mariposa County History Center is all about.

 The NMCHC houses a number of interesting displays, including a large model of what the hotel and store would have originally looked like before a major fire in 1899 took the grand building down to its stone walls.
 The model itself is a fascinating look at what life was like during the gold rush and pioneer days of the Motherlode area.

-Fires were extremely commonplace, and Coulterville was devastated three times.
+Fires were extremely commonplace in California gold rush history, and Coulterville was devastated three times.
 If a building was stone, brick, or adobe, it at least stood a chance of survival in some form, and many of these original buildings are there today for you to explore.
-Be sure to get the walking tour map of the town so that you don’t miss any of these interesting details and can see how the town has evolved over time.
+Be sure to get the walking tour map of the town so that you don’t miss any of these interesting details and see how the town has evolved over time.

 One of the more well-known surviving buildings is the Sun Sun Wo general mercantile store, constructed of stone and adobe.
 The original ledger books, scales, and other items from this important piece of the town’s Chinatown district are on display in the museum, as well as a number of other Chinese artifacts on loan from local families or discovered nearby.
 The museum is working with descendants of the Sun family to translate some of the books from the original ink-brush calligraphy handwriting.

-Family is a strong theme at this museum.
+Family is a strong theme at the Northern Mariposa County History Center.
 Each year, a pioneer family is selected to be featured in one of the displays, and even the most seemingly mundane items hold interest.
-Great-Grandmother’s white kid leather gloves and eyeglasses might be next to Uncle’s trumpet that was played in the Coulterville town band, accompanied by another family member’s favorite fishing gear or an engraved mining headlamp.
+Great-Grandmother’s white kid leather gloves and eyeglasses might be next to Uncle’s trumpet that was played in the Coulterville town band, accompanied by another family member’s favorite fishing gear or an engraved gold miner’s headlamp.

 The NMCHC is far from a static snapshot in time, however.
-Recently, through a generous donation from the local Barrett family, the museum has acquired the contents of what was the original McCarthy store, located just behind Whistling Billy.
+Recently, through a generous donation from the local Barrett family, the Northern Mariposa County History Center acquired the contents of what was the original McCarthy store, located just behind Whistling Billy.
 The store’s “ghost paint” signs advertise what the building once held (including hardware and dry goods), and museum staff found a treasure trove inside this time capsule.
-They are constructing a new staircase and doing other safety retrofitting as finances allow, and can’t wait to let visitors step back in time on their Yosemite journey, just as John Muir once did.
+They are reinforcing the floor and doing other safety retrofitting as finances allow, and can’t wait to let visitors step back in time on their Yosemite journey, just as John Muir once did.

 As you follow in Muir’s footsteps up Main Street, take time to explore the variety of shops inside the historic buildings and have a bite at one of the restaurants, which feature comfort foods like burgers, vegan and paleo fare, and pet-friendly outdoor dining.